nc543/life/linux/bash/bash.md

        for name [ [ in [ word ... ] ] ; ] do list ; done
-              The list of words following in is expanded, generating a list of items.
-The variable name is set to each element of this list in turn, and list is executed each time.
+              The list of words following in is expanded, generating a list of items. 變數 name 設成 each element of this list in turn, and list is executed each time.
 If the in word  is  omit‐ ted,  the  for  command  executes  list once for each positional parameter that is set (see PARAMETERS below).
 The return status